 A: A heading and content breaks would create false navigation.
-These do appear to be asides, so
+These do appear to be asides, so apply text boxes to them.

 Q: List of quotes in The Body Keeps the Score

 In the original etext, there is an unordered list of quotes from patients.
 Should I keep it as an unordered list like the original, or should I apply Quote style even if it loses the unordered list format?